BMI Chart for Women by Age

 What is body mass index (BMI)?

-In addition, age must also be considered because a separate chart is created for both children and teens.
-As a result, the interpretation of BMI should be nuanced, considering the unique characteristics of each individual.
+In addition, age must also be considered because a separate chart is created for children and teens.
+As a result, the interpretation of BMI should be nuanced, considering each individual's unique characteristics, specifically for postmenopausal women.

-Research studies suggested these women might exhibit distinct challenges when assessed solely through BMI.
-One notable concern is the potential for higher body fat percentages and increased abdominal fat among postmenopausal women, even when their BMI falls within the normal range.
+These women might exhibit distinct challenges when assessed solely through BMI.
+One notable concern is the potential for higher body fat percentages and increased abdominal fat among postmenopausal women, even when their BMI falls within the healthy BMI ranges for a female.

 This raises a critical issue: some may be categorized as having a healthy weight according to BMI, while in reality, they may harbor excess body fat, exposing them to a heightened risk of obesity-related diseases such as cardiovascular conditions and diabetes.